thesisyphean/interledger-hackathon/README.md

 # Usizo

+## Description

+This is a webapp created for an overnight hackathon hosted by the Interledger Foundation.
+The app is intended to be used by communities to support individuals that need funds.
+Users can view requests in their communities and donate or loan money.
+The application uses the Open Payments API to support payments between users and use a TigerBeetle database to record transactions.
+Our team won the 2nd place award for teams that used a TigerBeetle database.
+Images at the bottom of this README show the UI.

 ## Setup/Configuration

 Copy the `.env.example` file into a `.env` file in the project root, and customise the values according to your setup.